teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 Full challenge runs are not the first debugging step.

-The repository includes dedicated test programs.
+The repository contains dedicated subsystem tests.

 ---